Using CBD for anxiety can be a great, natural way to reduce the anxiety symptoms that destroy the lives of so many. Here’s how it works.

 A study done in 2010 explored this issue in more detail:

 They took two groups — one was given placebo and the other was given a single dose (600 mg) of CBD oil.

 About 1,5 hours later, they ran both groups through a public speaking simulation and found that:

 “Pretreatment with CBD significantly reduced anxiety, cognitive impairment and discomfort in their speech performance, and significantly decreased alert in their anticipatory speech.”

 If you’re suffering from social anxiety and you’re afraid of speaking in front of unknown people, taking a dose of CBD oil 1.5 to 2 hours before your appearance could help.

 The hard truth about most anxiety disorders is that they make you bummed out, even in your downtime.

 Especially in your downtime.

-CBD, when combined with THC, also has antidepressant properties, which regulate your emotional response and the general way of thinking.
+CBD, when combined with THC, has antidepressant properties, which regulate your emotional response and your general way of thinking.

 There are two ways for that to happen: